-- Associate Professor, Department of Slavic Languages and Literatures
+Senior Lecturer, Department of Slavic and East European Languages and Cultures

 - B.A./M.A. at University of Bucharest, 1967